spiegelmanaward/spiegelmanaward.github.io/information_for_chair.md

 The current process is to create a new email address for nominations each year.
 For example, in 2024, we had the nominations going to the email address spiegelman.nomination2024@gmail.com.
 This avoids previous issues in trying to pass an email address to new chairs from year to year.
 You can use gmail to set up forwarding of this email to your work/personal email.

 **Caution** In past years, some of the nomination forms did not get forwarded from the gmail address and were, in fact, stuck in the spam folder of the Gmail address.
-Make sure you check the spam folder after the deadline to ensure you didn't miss any nominations!!!
+Make sure you check the spam folder after the deadline to ensure you didn't miss any nominations!

-In past years, we have taken the nomination materials and placed them in a Google Drive or DropBox folder, one subfolder per nomination.
+In past years, we have taken the nomination materials and placed them in a Google Drive or DropBox folder.
 This folder can then be shared with the committee members.
 Alternatively, PDF packets can be emailed to committee members.

 ## Organize the scoring